-Governments are continuing to push ethanol fuel on the market, despite the fact that it can damage motorcycle engines.
+Governments are continuing to push ethanol fuel on the market, despite the fact that it can damage some motorcycle engines.

 In Australia, Queensland and NSW force service stations to supply a certain percentage of E10 (10% ethanol blend) fuel.